Open 7 days

 Location:

-Before purchasing and aquarium decide carefully where it will be places as they are difficult to move once filled with water.
-It is recommended to put the aquarium against and inside wall of the house as outside walls may cause the water to overheat harming fish.
-Ensure that there is a sufficient power source nearby for running the light, filter and heater and avoid windows that flood the tank with natural light as this will cause algae to grow and the water to turn green.
+Before purchasing an aquarium, decide carefully where it will be placed, as they are difficult to move once filled with water.
+It is recommended to put the aquarium against an inside wall of the house, as outside walls may cause the water to overheat, potentially harming the fish.
+Ensure that there is a sufficient power source nearby for running the light, filter and heater and avoid windows that flood the tank with natural light, as this will cause algae to grow and the water to turn green.

 Where tanks are placed on furniture or tables, it is best to put a sheet of Styrofoam on the surface under the glass base to reduce the strain on the aquarium once filled and prevent cracking.